1jour1vin

 Terroirs

-From two vineyards: "Adrianna" - Gualtallary, Uco Valley, 17 hectares of vines planted in 1992, limestone and gravel soils, 1,450 meters above sea level, and "Nicasia" - Paraje Altamira, Uco Valley, 15 hectares of vines planted in 1996, coarse gravel, sand and silt soils, 1,095 meters above sea level.
+From two vineyards: "Adrianna" – Gualtallary, Uco Valley, 17 hectares of vines planted in 1992, limestone and gravel soils, 1,450 meters above sea level, and "Nicasia" - Paraje Altamira, Uco Valley, 15 hectares of vines planted in 1996, soils of coarse gravel, sand, and silt, 1,095 meters above sea level

 Viticulture